barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

 The cult has difficulty spreading around the world because Gla'aki cannot leave the loch, and its fluid and spines drastically lose potency as soon as they are removed from its body, so creating new Servants elsewhere is difficult.
-Gla'aki can create avatars even from this weak fluid, but it takes years for an avatar to become capable of creating Servants.
+Gla'aki can create Avatars even from this weak fluid, but it takes years for an Avatar to become capable of creating Servants.

+There is an Avatar in [Derwentwater][] in the Lake District and in [Lough Leane][] in Ireland.
+The spines that the gang retrieved from the Squatter's Lake Motel are inferior spines from a still-growing Avatar.

 Furthermore, in the centuries during which Gla'aki slumbers, it cannot create new Servants, so the cult inevitably shrinks as Servants pass away due to accidents.

-There is an avatar in [Derwentwater][] in the Lake District and in [Lough Leane][] in Ireland.

-The spines that the gang retrieved from the Squatter's Lake Motel are inferior avatar-spines.
+All of the current Avatars and Servants were created during Gla'aki's current period of wakefulness, which has lasted for 90 years.

 [Loch Morar]: https://en.wikipedia.org/wiki/Loch_Morar
 [Derwentwater]: https://en.wikipedia.org/wiki/Derwentwater